10 Day Paris Stay

 - Bag checking stations when entering facilities have queues which you can’t skip.

 Free things to do in Paris

-There are many free activities to do in Paris which are magnificent, and you don’t need the Paris Pass for, such as:
+There are many free activities to do in Paris which are magnificent, such as:

 - See the Notre Dame Cathedral, which is unfortunately closed now since the fire, but you can still admire the exterior.